French Ban on CBD Contradicts EU Law, Says European Court Advisor

 Deconstructing the legal opinion

-In , the advocate general runs through the facts of the case and then boils it down to a central issue of deciding whether the French legislation restricting hemp imports from another EU member state is in contradiction to the EU laws concerning the free movement of goods.
+In the legal opinion, the advocate general runs through the facts of the case and then boils it down to a central issue of deciding whether the French legislation restricting hemp imports from another EU member state is in contradiction to the EU laws concerning the free movement of goods.

-The specific EU rules brought up in the case are the provisions of and some secondary agricultural policy rules, Regulations and .
+The specific EU rules brought up in the case are the provisions of the FEU Treaty and some secondary agricultural policy rules, Regulations No 1307/2013 and No 1308/2013.

 To these points, Tanchev believes that the secondary rules don’t apply to whole plant hemp extracts, but acknowledges if the court disagrees then there is nothing in these rules that would prevent EU member states from imposing restrictions on hemp oil, so long as the restrictions were “appropriate for ensuring the protection of human health and did not go beyond what is necessary to attain that objective.”